 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-Using exactly 10 simple ingredients, my Creamy Mushroom Risotto is both easy to make and delicious.
-It takes just 35 minutes to learn how to make risotto, and I guarantee you’re going to want to serve it as a side dish for everything from steak and chicken to full course holiday meals!
+My Creamy Mushroom Risotto is both easy to make and delicious.
+It takes just 35 minutes to make mushroom risotto.
+I guarantee you’ll want to serve it as a side dish for everything from steak and chicken to full-course holiday meals!

 Jump to: